firebrandmedia/gbradhopkins.com/_posts/2024_11_29-more-git-commands.md

 `git status`

-Displays changes to git directory
+Displays changes to git directory.

+`git add .`

+Adds / stages all of the changed files in the current directory.

+`git push`

+Pushes the changes.

 ## Markdown